DCC-EX/dcc-ex.github.io/docs/developer-reference/api.rst

 2. OPCODE Format
 =================

-OPCODEs are single characters following immediately the leading "<" symbol or separated from it by one or more spaces.
+OPCODEs are single, case sensitive characters immediately following the leading "<" symbol, or separated from it by one or more spaces.
 In other words: The first non-blank character after the leading "<" symbol is the OPCODE.

 2.1.
 Reserved OPCODEs
 ______________________

-"*" is reserved OPCODE for comment lines.
-The entire content of the message up to the closing ">" symbol is a comment and does not have to follow any rules
+"*" is a reserved OPCODE for comment lines.
+The entire content of the message up to the closing ">" symbol is a comment and does not have to follow any rules.

 3. General Parameter Format
 ============================